 - Etsy is also great for more unique or crafty stock photography – just search ‘stock photos’

 Create your own stock photography

-If you take a look at my Instagram, you’ll notice that I follow a pattern.
-For every two posts, I put a brand photo.
-They vary each time and often include my business cards, glasses, keyboard, pens, notebooks and craft items (because I work with creative and crafty businesses!).
+If you take a look at my Instagram, you’ll notice a lot of branded photos.
+They vary each time and often include my business cards, glasses, keyboard, pens, notebooks and craft items.

 I created about 70 of these photos and use these on my website and in my social media updates.
 And the beauty is, now I have a bank of images that fit my business, I don’t need to spend time creating more or sourcing new stock photos because I can reuse these photos.
 It’s like my own stock photography library that is catered exactly to my business.
 And apart from my time and a few quid to buy props, it was free!

 I used my DSLR camera, the natural light that comes through the windows of my 5th floor apartment and the wooden floor.